-Teacher posting of assignments in POWER SCHOOL: Teachers must post in their Power School grade book any "to-be graded" assignments (including: tests, quizzes, homework, projects) before 8 AM on the following day they are actually assigned in class.
-Posting assignments in Power School before the day they are actually assigned is permissible.
+Teacher posting of assignments in POWERSCHOOL/GOOGLE CLASSROOM: Teachers must post in their PowerSchool/Google Classroom grade book any "to-be graded" assignments (including: tests, quizzes, homework, projects) before 8 AM on the following day they are actually assigned in class.
+Posting assignments in PowerSchool before the day they are actually assigned is permissible.
 The assignment description, assigned date, and due date will be posted and available to parents, students and administration to view in POWER SCHOOL.

-Teacher entry of grades in POWER SCHOOL: Grades for all assignments should be entered into POWER SCHOOL between two to four days from the due date; while no set delineation can be defined, the expectation would be closer to two days (from due date) for much of what is graded.
-Generally, grades for smaller assignments, for example, quizzes or homework, should be entered in POWER SCHOOL within two school days.
+Teacher entry of grades in POWERSCHOOL and/or GOOGLE CLASSROOM: Grades for all assignments should be entered into POWER SCHOOL between two to four days from the due date; while no set delineation can be defined, the expectation would be closer to two days (from due date) for much of what is graded.
 Grades for larger assignments, such as larger written work, should be entered within a reasonable amount of time depending on the length of an assignment.
 Students who do not turn in an assignment on the date it is due will be given a zero for that assignment and the teacher should mark the assignment as "missing".
-After an absence the student has three to five days to turn in missed assignments.
-If they are not turned in in this timeframe a zero will be given.